The Death of Keywords: Why AI Reads Your Content as Math

 3. Reducing "Vector Drift"

-• Rule: If you are writing about "Technical SEO," a paragraph about "Why SEO is important for brand awareness" is a vector drift.
-It pulls your coordinate away from "Engineering" and towards "Marketing," diluting your authority score for technical queries.
+Every sentence that doesn't support your main topic adds a "noise dimension" to your embedding.
+If you're writing about "technical SEO," a paragraph about "why SEO is important for brand awareness" is a vector drift: it pulls your coordinate away from "engineering" and toward "marketing," diluting your authority score for technical queries.

 Optimizing for RAG (Retrieval-Augmented Generation)